 1. Remodeling the Kitchen

-Kitchen is considered by most to be the heart of the house.
+According to VIP Realty, kitchen is considered by most to be the heart of the house.
 Because no other room is used as much as the kitchen is.
 You use this cook food, heat food, make tea or coffee and sometimes, even for dining.
-Therefore, investing in the kitchen never backfires and as long as you do not go overboard, it always pays off.
+Therefore, investing in the kitchen remodeling never backfires and as long as you do not go overboard, it always pays off.

 A little paint will go a long way so you should start with painting the kitchen in modern colors to renew its look.
 If there are no cabinets, adding some will be hugely beneficial.
-They will help you in storing things and help you make your kitchen clutter-free.
+They will help you in storing things and help you make your kitchen clutter-free and odorless.

 2. Refresh Your Bathroom